fleetdm/fleet/docs/cli/README.md

 ### Osquery Configuration Options

-The following file describes configuration options to pass to the osquery instance.
+The following file describes configuration options passed to the osquery instance.
 All other configuration data will be over-written by the application of this file.

 ```yaml
 apiVersion: k8s.kolide.com/v1alpha1